Floe-Project/Floe/readme.md

 - Floe is more linked to FrozenPlain's tundra/arctic theme.

 ## License
 This project is licensed under GPL version 3 or later.
 See the LICENCES folder for the full licence text.
-We follow the [REUSE](https://reuse.software/) recommendations for this repo.
+We follow the [REUSE](https://reuse.software/) recommendations for this repository.

 ## Building
 Building is done on a Linux or macOS system.
 Cross compilation is supported.
 Therefore from Linux/macOS you can build for Windows and other platforms.